Student Activities

 Just a few of the things to do here at the cathedral...

 • Join one of the regular daily services which everyone is welcome to attend.
-Find out more on our Faith & Worship page.
+Find out more about our Student Tuesday services below.

 • Climb the Tower - although some Durham University students are superstitious that climbing the tower before graduation might affect their exam results(!), which makes it a little busy around Graduations!